Application Guide

 2

-In your cover letter, explicitly connect your past work to Brookings' mission of conducting independent research and informing public policy.
+In your cover letter, explicitly connect your experience to Brookings' mission of 'quality, independence, and impact'โ€”mention specific research areas or reports that resonate with you.

 3